 John Howe was a dealer in dye stuffs, paint, and isinglass in the firm of Howe & French.

 Living with them were Walter Yates, a ship chandler, and his wife, Marie (Howe) Yates.
 Walter Yates was Mabel (Yates) Howe’s brother and Marie (Howe) Yates was John Howe’s daughter by his first marriage, to Mary Gore (Ripley) Howe.
 They had lived with John and Mabel Howe at 31 Gloucester.

 John Howe died in September of 1901.
-Mabel Howe and Walter and Marie Yates continued to live at 29 Gloucester during the 1901-1902 season, but moved thereafter to 34 Gloucester (which Walter and Mabel Yates had owned and leased to others since about 1898).
+Mabel Howe and Walter and Marie Yates continued to live at 29 Gloucester during the 1901-1902 season, but moved thereafter to 34 Gloucester (which Walter and Marie Yates had owned and leased to others since August of 1897).

 .29 Gloucester was not listed in the 1903 Blue Book.

-By the 1903-1904 winter season, 29 Gloucester was the home of Dr. Franz Pfaff and his wife, Hermine.
+By the 1903-1904 winter season, 29 Gloucester was the home of Dr. Franz Ludwig Friedrich Ernst Pfaff and his wife, Hermine.
 They previously had lived at 871 Boylston.
 He was a physician and a professor of pharmacology at Harvard Medical School, and a noted expert on poison ivy and poison oak.
-They continued to live there during the 1912-1913 season, after which they made the Hotel Lenox at 61 Exeter their home.
+They continued to live at 29 Gloucester during the 1912-1913 season, after which they made the Hotel Lenox at 61 Exeter their home.